mucommander/mucommander/readme.txt

 Legal stuff
 -----------

-You must read and accept the licenses contained in this package prior to using muCommander.
+You must read and accept the license located in the 'license.txt' file in this package prior to using muCommander.

-muCommander uses the following libraries:
+muCommander uses the following 3rd party works :

 - the jCIFS library released under the LGPL license to provide SMB support. jCIFS can be found at http://jcifs.samba.org .